NaomiProject/naomi-docs/setup/index.md

 # Setup and Usage
 The section deals with the Naomi software post installation setup and how to get the user up and running.
 It also covers some basic usage topics to allow productive use of the environment.
 # Environmental Initialization
-Once installed there are a number of settings that need to be made to allow Naomi to run smoothly and to initialize some of the prepackaged speechhandler plugins, ie. Naomi skills.
+Once the software is installed there are a number of settings that need to be made to allow Naomi to run smoothly and to initialize some of the prepackaged speechhandler plugins, ie. Naomi skills.
 The section deals with the setup configurations that may be required post Naomi software installation.
 ## Hardware Setup
 The configuration of the audio system is usually the first, and often the most involved system to get configured to allow Naomi to begin performing.
 The details of setting up the audio aspects of the system are found [here](./audio/).
 It is often possible to proceed with the Profile Setup following and if there are problems with the audio setup you may return to this section.
 ## Profile Setup